fcerbell/fcerbell.github.io/_posts/en/2022-05-13-Howtomanagesecuritydataaccessandpermi-en.md

 date: 2022-05-13 16:59:00 +02:00
 ---

+How to secure Redis with accounts and passwords for authentication and with access control lists for commands and data permissions.
+Introduction, explanation and demonstration of what are ACLs in Redis.

 You can find links to the related video recordings and printable materials at the <a href="#materials-and-links">end of this post</a>.